dilan-dio4/Keagate/README.md

 ## Usage

-Snow requires some configuration.
+Firagate requires some configuration.
 Create a file called `local.json` in `/config`, next to `default.json`, to edit of the parameters below.
 Use the provided `default.json` file as a reference (your `local.json` will override these).

 To configure a single currency, add an object with the key of the currencies ticker with the following attributes: